Skip to main content

 Browser support

-Mobile support is also limited, because the application was not initially designed for mobile.
-However, we should be supporting tablet devices such as iPads and laptops with touchscreens.
+Mobile support is limited, because the application was not initially designed for mobile, but we expect support to be complete eventually.